bioinfo-arctic/FSK2053/Spring_2025/Phylogenetic_Inference.md

 **Aim of the practical**

-**1)** To learn the principle of phylogenetic tree construction
+**1)** To learn the principles of phylogenetic tree construction

-**2)** Steps in building a basic phylogenetic tree
+**2)** To try to build a basic phylogenetic tree from morphological characters

-**3)** Constructing a phylogenetic tree in R
+**3)** To build phylogenetic trees using representative DNA sequences in R

 # Principle of tree construction

-We will do a fun exercise before we do a real phylogenetic tree construction.
-Can you place these new organisms in order?
-And give your rationale for your placement of that organism in this tree.
+We will do a fun group exercise before we construct a real phylogenetic tree (20 minutes in groups).
+How would you place these organisms in a phylogenetic tree?
+Give your rationale for why you would design your tree that way.

 ![](https://github.com/bioinfo-arctic/FSK2053/blob/main/Spring_2024/images/q1.jpeg)

 ## Building a phylogenetic tree using some anatomical characters

-Table below contains charatcters to make our tree. + indicates presence and 0 represents absence.
+Table below contains characters to make our tree. + indicates presence and 0 represents absence.
 This data taken from Principles of biology by Robert Bear (table from khan academy) with some modifications.

 ![](https://github.com/bioinfo-arctic/FSK2053/blob/main/Spring_2024/images/q2.png)